Deepak9912/LoveQuizz/README.md

 _________________________________
 LoveQuizz is an online quizz game which contains 10 questions.
 It is for general audience.
 User will click on start button on the screen to start the game,when user clicks on correct answer, the screen will turn green and for every incorrect score the screen will turn red.
 User can see the total score on the screen.
 Once all the questions has been answered by the user, restart button will appear and user can restart the quizz.

 The goal of the project is to create an online quiz which can interest the audience with general knowledge.
-There is feedback section as well where user can give a feedback about their experience.
+There is feedback section as well where user can give a feedback about the quiz.
 ![responsive quiz](https://user-images.githubusercontent.com/93731898/151250892-d330c66d-11ed-47fb-a2c4-2c2111848a2c.PNG)